ESIVietnam/esql-stmt/docs/JSL_and_compareTo_equals_rules.md

 }
 ```

+> Generally, in ESQL Data, the order of types' comparison is: (NULL) < Negative Number < Boolean <= Positive number <= (String or convertible to string) - (Object) - (LOB).

 The order of Types and its value for comparing is defined as follows (from lowest to highest):

 1. NULL: `null` values of any type are considered less than any non-null value.
 But the result of comparing between null to other types is dependent on the target value's type.
-  * To other null values: 0 always.
+  * To `null` values: 0 always.
+But v.equals() only returns true if same type class (string vs string, number vs number, etc).
-  * To String or Data Tree: -1 always.
-  * To Number and Boolean and Date Time: Integer.MIN_VALUE always.
+  * All other types: Integer.MIN_VALUE always.

+2. Boolean Type: treated as number 0 or 1.
+  * Compare to Null: Integer.MAX_VALUE always.
+  * Boolean and Numeric types are compared based on their value.
+For example, Boolean(true) is considered greater than Boolean(false), and greater than Number(0) or Number(-100) as well.
+Boolean(false) is same as Number(0).
+  * Compare to String or NString: False compare to empty string = 0.
+Boolean true is greater than empty string (1), but less than any non-empty string (-1).
+  * All other types: False compare to empty LOB/Data Tree/Array = 0. otherwise -1.

+3. Numeric Type: Numeric types are compared based on their value.
+  * Compare to Null: Integer.MAX_VALUE always.
+  * Compare to Boolean: Boolean false/true are treated as numbers 0 or 1.
+  * Compare to String or NString: they are converted to their numeric representation (floating point value of 1200 are 1.2E3) and compared as lexicographically.
+  * Compare to other numeric types: Using Integer.compare or Long.compare which convertible to Long.
-  * To LOB types: Integer.MIN_VALUE always.
+  * All other types: always -1.

-2. Strings: `TYPE_STRING` and `TYPE_NSTRING` are compared lexicographically themself.
+4. Strings: `TYPE_STRING` and `TYPE_NSTRING` are compared lexicographically themself.
 They are large than NULL and less than any numeric type.
 For empty string (treated as `false` of BooleanValue), it is considered less than any non-empty string.
+  * Compare to Null: Integer.MAX_VALUE always.
   * For example, "a" < "b", "abc" < "abcd", "abc" < "", and "" < "a", it gives the 1 or -1 result.
-  * To null: 1 always.
   * To LOB types: using SHA-256 lower-case-hexa hash value with lexicographical order.
   * To Data Tree types: using string representation (JSON or XML) with lexicographical order.
   * To other types: converted to String and compared lexicographically.

-5. Numeric Type and Boolean Type (treated as number 0 or 1): Numeric types are compared based on their value.
-For example, Boolean(true) is considered greater than Boolean(false) and Number(0) or Number(-100).
-Boolean(false) is same as Number(0).
-  * Compare to String or NString: they are converted to their numeric representation (floating point value of 1200 are 1.2E3) and compared as lexicographically.
+5. Date and Time Types: they are converted to their numeric representation (the milliseconds since epoch) and compared as numbers when comparing to Number or Boolean or Null.
   * Compare to Null: Integer.MAX_VALUE always.
-  * Compare to other numeric types: they are compared based on their numeric value (the boundary of result is integer 32 bits range).
-  * Compare to Data Tree: often -1 because JSON starting with "{" or "<" is greater than any numeric value (ASCII value of '{' is 123 and '<' is 60, which is greater than any digit '0'-'9').
-6. Date and Time Types: they are converted to their numeric representation (the milliseconds since epoch) and compared as numbers when comparing to Number or Boolean or Null.
-  * Compare to Null: Integer.MAX_VALUE always.
   * Compare to String: converted to their numeric representation (the milliseconds since epoch) and compared as numbers.
   * Compare to Number or Boolean: based on their numeric representation (milliseconds since epoch).

-3. Data Tree Types: `TYPE_DATA_TREE`, `TYPE_XML`, and `TYPE_JSON` are compared together based on their string representation (JSON or XML).
+6. Data Tree Types: `TYPE_DATA_TREE`, `TYPE_XML`, and `TYPE_JSON` are compared together based on their string representation (JSON or XML).
 They treated as strings.

-4. LOB Types: `TYPE_CLOB`, `TYPE_NCLOB`, `TYPE_BLOB`, and `TYPE_BYTES` are compared based on their SHA-256 hash value when comparing to Strings.
+7. LOB Types: `TYPE_CLOB`, `TYPE_NCLOB`, `TYPE_BLOB`, and `TYPE_BYTES` are compared based on their SHA-256 hash value when comparing to Strings.
   * To Null: Integer.MAX_VALUE always.
   * To String or NString, Data Tree: using SHA-256 lower-case-hexa hash value with lexicographical order.
   * To Number or Boolean or Date Time: always -1.
-*

 > Note: String "1" is greater than Number(0) but " 1" (space before 1) is less than Number(0).
 This is because the String is compared lexicographically, and space character has a lower ASCII value than digit '1'.

 ### Example comparisons